Let’s fix Google Drive Share Folder Greyed Out with Ease!

 Step 2.
-Go to the My Storage tab and click Add Cloud, you cloud click Google Drive and Add it.
+Go to the Storage tab, click Google Drive and Authrozie Now.
 Then sign in to your Google Drive account, and allow CBackup to access the files.

 Step 3.
 Click the Backup PC to Public Cloud button under PC to Cloud Backup section in Backup tab.

-✎Note: You can also go to Settings > Scheduled Backup to set daily/weekly/monthly or at a specific time to automatically back up your PC files to the cloud.
+✎Note: You can also go to Settings > Scheduled Backup to set daily/weekly/monthly or one time only to automatically back up your PC files to the cloud.
 And you could set up email notification about the cloud backup process and exclude or include the file types as you like with the File Filter.

 According to the above content, you can basically fix the Google Drive share folder greyed out.
 If there are still other Google Drive errors that bother you, you might as well try to use the more stable cloud backup service - CBackup, which can provide a more professional and safe way to protect your PC data.